Dre Campbell Farm

 7. Remove the Root Tissue of Affected Plants

-This is actually quite effective and will help avoid any further spread of these pests.
+This can help reduce the spread of these pests.

 8. Till the Soil